First Yasin Malik, now Javed Mir: Our martyred IAF heroes are getting justice at last

 Hafiz Saeed, the Pakistan-based chief of the Jamaat-ud-Dawa, the front for the banned LeT, has also been named as an accused in the FIR.

-Yasin Malik and ten others were chargesheeted by the Central Bureau of Investigation (CBI) under the Terrorist and Disruptive Act.
+Yasin Malik and ten others were charge-sheeted by the Central Bureau of Investigation (CBI) under the Terrorist and Disruptive Act.
 The CBI named Yasin Malik as the main accused in both these cases.

 The CBI moved the J&K high court seeking vacation of the stay and also shifting of the proceedings to Jammu.
 In 2009, the Srinagar bench had granted an interim stay of the trial before the special anti-terror court.